zmindyli/pacts-v2/README.md

 # Pacts - HackOurCampus 2020 Team 4BPs
-Welcome to Pact, created as a project for HackOurCampus 2020.
+Welcome to Pacts, created as a project for HackOurCampus 2020.
 Our team consists of Angela Chen, Allison Hsu, Mindy Li, and Ava Tan.

+Pacts is an app that makes scheduling social distancing events between Cornell students simple.
+Users are able to invite friends and make "pacts" or groups of friends.
+Members of each pact can vote on types of activities to do and can then choose from a list of suggested events.
+Seeing upcoming events is even easier in the "events" tab and the pinned events notifications at the top of each pact page.

 Due to some issues, we had to create a new repo.
 To see older commits, check out https://github.com/angelachen19/pacts.